AxxDeRotation/Sigma-OS/README.md

 ### Installer

-Go to the [Upsilon website](https://getupsilon.web.app/) to the "Install" section.
+Got to the [Sigma Website](https://sigma-os.vercel.app/) to the "Install" section.
+There, download the Sigma binpack.
+Then go to the [Upsilon website](https://getupsilon.web.app/) to the "Install" section.
+Select the "Custom binpack" option and upload the Sigma binpack.
-If your calculator is recognized, contains a version of Epsilon lower than 16 and your browser accepts WebUSB, the page will suggest you to install Upsilon.
 Do not disconnect your calculator until the installation is complete.

 ### Manual